Function List

 twirl

-axis with theta
+axis by theta

 radians.
-For example, above-mentioned rotateX(theta)
+For instance, the above rotateX(theta)

 .